lbl-srg/obc/specification/source/cdl.rst

 ``metadata`` shall also be used if it is in the same ``metadataLanguage`` or ``naturalLanguage`` unless explicitly overwritten.

-Additionally, if there already exists a semantic model for a particular class, it shall be referred to in the class definition annotation using the syntax defined below:
+Additionally, if there already exists a semantic model for a particular class or for an instance, it shall be referred to in the annotation using the syntax defined below:
-fixme: handle instances also.

 .. code-block:: modelica